 As much as we hate to admit it, we’ve all made excuses before, and some of us still continue to do so every now and then.
-Whether it’s to get out of things we don’t feel like doing, trying something new, or simply because we refuse to step out of our comfort zone.
+Whether it’s to get out of things we don’t feel like doing, trying something new (maybe a new martial art?), or simply because we refuse to step out of our comfort zone.
 We choose to take the easy way out, by making excuses.

 While some excuses might appear harmless, the truth is that every excuse you make takes you further away from reaching your full potential.
 What’s more, you’ll end up missing opportunities that you might never get back, as well as fail to build up talents and skills that could contribute to your growth and progress.